Sensei-Node/sensei-stake/README.md

 This deploy uses some method from  `lib/senseistake-services-contract.mjs`.
 This prepares all the data to create a validator.

 There is a variable called `start_`.
-This is the tokenId use as a key in the mapping validator.
+This is the tokenId used as a key in the mapping validator.
 The first deploy must be 0 like follow:
 `const start_ = 0;`
 If you want to add more records in the validator mapping you need to change it using the index of the next tokenId. for example: last tokenId in the mapping is 10 --> {validator data} the `start_` must be 11 like the following:
 `const start_ = 11;`
+and run the deploy with the param : `--tags service_contract`

 `03-verify-contracts.js`